 Work towards our 2020 goal for 67% of our raw materials to be more sustainable.

-Roll out our sourcing policy for man-made cellulosic fibres in Europe and China, and conduct a pilot in Brazil.
+Roll out our sourcing policy for man-made cellulosic fibres in Europe, China, and Brazil.

-Increase the uptake of recycled fibres in Europe.
+Increase the uptake of recycled fibres in Europe and China.

 100% Responsible Down Standard-certified down